TrashMob-eco/TrashMob/README.md

 ## Android App Signing Instructions

 ### Test Environment
+- To generate a keystore file, follow: https://developer.android.com/studio/publish/app-signing#generate-key
-- The Android app is signed with a keystore file.
+- - The Android app is signed with a keystore file.
 - The keystore file is stored ?
 - The password for the keystore is stored in the Dev KeyVault as AndroidSiginingKeyPassword.
 - The alias for the key is stored in the Dev KeyVault as AndroidSigningAlias.